spectrocloud/librarium/content/docs/03-cluster-profiles/10-byoos/10-image-builder.md

 # Overview

-Using various tools, you can create and deploy custom images to most infrastructure providers.
-Many infrastructure providers have their own tools that you can use to create custom images for the platform, such as [AWS EC2 Image Builder](https://aws.amazon.com/image-builder/) for AWS or [Azure VM Image Builder](https://azure.microsoft.com/en-us/products/image-builder) for Azure.
+You can create and deploy custom images to most infrastructure providers using various tools.
+Many infrastructure providers have tools that you can use to create custom images for the platform, such as [AWS EC2 Image Builder](https://aws.amazon.com/image-builder/) for AWS or [Azure VM Image Builder](https://azure.microsoft.com/en-us/products/image-builder) for Azure.
 You can also use platform agnostic tools, such as [HashiCorp Packer](https://developer.hashicorp.com/packer), or something more tailored to Kubernetes, such as the [Kubernetes Image Builder](https://image-builder.sigs.k8s.io/introduction.html) project.

 ## Kubernetes Image Builder